 Make sure that the power connectors are attached using the correct polarity.
 The sockets and connectors are shaped so that they should only fit the correct way unless you force them.
 So don't force them.
 If it doesn't fit without forcing, then you probably are trying to connect it backwards!

 If you fire up the computer while a drive power connector is attached backwards, you will immediately and permanently destroy the drive, and possibly the power supply and/or the motherboard.
 So make sure you double check to make sure that all the connectors are attached properly.
-If you're not sure, please feel free to ask on the Computer Assembly page of our Home-built Computer Forum.

 Next, let's look at Installing Auxiliary Drives.